faltrum/Allhns/README.md

 # Allhns
-Based in the Handshake Ecosystem Mindmap, to understand the whole picture in the descentrilized Certificate Authorities and Root Zone
-Created and updated by myself (Faltrum) and helped by AndiR16 and others people.
-The principal Allhns's objetive is make easy the approach to understand the Handshake ecosystem and all the actors are interplaying at the same time.
-If you are enjoying with that mindmap you can donate some HNS, this is the address: hs1q3vh7dq302skr8u94yar245rmamaasx8umnzc0k
+Based in the Handshake Ecosystem, the Mindmap assists understanding the whole picture of the decentralized Certificate Authorities and Root Zone.
+Created and updated by myself (Faltrum) and helped by AndiR16 and other people, specially thanks to Johan and tiMaxal for english translation.
+The principal objective of AllHNS is easing the approach to understanding the Handshake ecosystem and all the actors that are interplaying at the same time.
+If you are enjoying that mindmap you can donate some HNS; this is the address: hs1q3vh7dq302skr8u94yar245rmamaasx8umnzc0k
 Thank you very much and Happy Handshaking